 Eat fish—twice weekly.
 Not only is this part of the Mediterranean diet, it’s also recommended for children as they need the important essential fatty acids for brain and heart health.
 Canned (tuna, salmon), frozen (shrimp, tilapia, scallops) and of course, fresh fish are great options.
-For tips on getting your child to eat (and love) fish, read here.

 Use fruit as a dessert!
 Yes, make the shift to offering fruit at the end of a meal and offer real sweets occasionally (2-3 times per week).
 Most kids are thrilled when you offer fresh fruit in a fancy dish or topped with low fat vanilla yogurt or real whipped cream.